-We know that certain disasters cripple infrastructure, meaning food, medicine, shelter and other basic needs are completely unmet.
+Most disasters cripple the infrastructure, meaning food, medicine, shelter and other basic needs may be completely unmet.

-We also provide food, medical and long-term educational assistance or agricultural development based on financial availability and medical staffing resources.
-Whether it is a 50kg bag of rice, a month worth of life-saving heart medications, or a semester for a Syrian child to attend school for the first time in years, or providing work for the poor on a farm producing food for refugees, we seek to determine the best way to meet the needs of those suffering in these disaster areas and crisis situations.
+We typically provide food, medical and long-term educational assistance or agricultural development based on financial availability and medical staffing resources.
+Whether it is a 50kg bag of rice, a month worth of life-saving heart medications, a semester for a Syrian child to attend school for the first time in years, or providing work for the poor on a farm producing food for refugees, we seek to determine the best way to meet the needs of those suffering in these disaster areas and crisis situations.

-We have provided blankets and heating oil for cold climates, tarps and tin roofs for rainy climates, rebulding materials for totally devastated communities, and other habitation-related resources on past missions.
+We have provided blankets and heating oil for cold climates, tarps and tin roofs for rainy climates, rebuilding materials for totally devastated communities, and other habitation-related resources on past missions.

-Often in these cases a clean water mission is not warranted, in which case we seek to prayerfully consider the best approach to serve these people.
-It could be a medical mission, or providing food, or bringing blankets, tents and baby formula, helping educate displaced children, restoring abandoned farmland with polyculture techniques, helping locals start a new sustainable business initiative, or any other thing needed for survival.
+In every case we seek to prayerfully consider the best approach to serve these people.
+It could be a medical mission, or providing food, or bringing blankets, tents and baby formula, helping educate displaced children, restoring abandoned farmland with polyculture techniques, helping locals start a new sustainable business initiative, or any other thing needed for short or long-term survival.

 We are not committed to any one particular need or specific methodology; what we are committed to is serving others in the love of Christ with needs they actually need met!